aphp/eds-scikit/contributing.md

 3. Develop a new functionality!
 4. Help us make the library as straightforward as possible, by simply asking questions on whatever does not seem clear to you.

-Please do not hesitate to suggest functionalities you have developed and want to incorporate into EDS-Scikit.
+Please do not hesitate to suggest functionalities you have developed and want to incorporate into eds-scikit.
 We will be glad to help!
 Also, any non-technical contribution (e.g. lists of ICD-10 codes curated for a research project) is also welcome.

 ## Development installation